amoe/lotdd/notes.md

 Therefore zeroPad will try to create a zero length string I suppose.
 How?
 actually it overflows!
 Because `zerosNeeded` is of type `size_t`

+Note that he encounters a case where he needs to demonstrate something lower-level about the algorithm.
+He chooses to just make the method in question public.
+Langr explains that this is a calculated risk based on the idea that the benefit to the tests justifies the broadening of the interface.

+It's worth noting that this code is very distinctive: it's not obvious how to translate this to any other lang I can think of.